-This year we are following the guidelines for the new National Curriculum 2014.
+We are following the guidelines for the National Curriculum, 2014.
 We place great emphasis on investigative skills in science.
 It is important that children understand scientific methods and are able to conduct fair tests with accuracy.
 We believe that they also understand scientific concepts more effectively if they have practical experience of undertaking experiments.

-In the Early Years Foundation Stage science is experienced through the `knowledge and understanding of the world` area of learning.
+In the Early Years Foundation Stage science is experienced through `The Natural World' area of learning.
 We aim to create a stimulating environment that encourages children to develop an interest in the environment around them both indoors and outdoors, including our local environment.

 In Key Stage 1 we encourage the children to look more closely at the world around them, to become more curious and begin to ask questions.
 In Key Stage 2 we continue to develop scientific thinking and scientific working.